 Configure GCP Folder IAM Audit Logging

-Audit configs apply to existing folders in your organization hierarchy and send logs to Cloud Logging.
+Audit configs apply to existing folders in your organization hierarchy and integrate with Cloud Logging.
 The example is intentionally small.
-Combine it with your own folder structure and log analysis tools.
+Combine it with your own folder structure and logging infrastructure.

 import * as pulumi from "@pulumi/pulumi";